-Swipe the right-hand edge of the screen inwards and tap Search, tap the text box to open the onscreen keyboard and start typing 'Control Panel' to display the results; tap Control Panel > Adjust screen resolution
+Move your cursor to the upper right-hand corner of the screen and click Search, click the text box to open the onscreen keyboard and start typing 'Control Panel' to display the results; click Control Panel > Adjust screen resolution.

 Where are my apps?